jef-fortunahamid/HealthcareRiskAnalysis/README.md

 - Diabetes: The majority do not have diabetes (259,141), but 40,171 do have it.
 - Skin Cancer: 29,994 individuals have skin cancer, compared to 278,860 who do not.

-Now we have a good understanding of individual variables, the next step is to explore the relationships between them We'll aim to identify potential risk factors for various health conditions by looking at how they interact with lifestyle variables.
+Now we have a good understanding of individual variables, the next step is to explore the relationships between them.
+We'll aim to identify potential risk factors for various health conditions by looking at how they interact with lifestyle variables.
 ```sql
 -- Analyse lifestyle factors vs health conditions
 SELECT